Vettai: Release

-Produced on a budget of ₹ 25 crore, The satellite rights of the film were bought by STAR Vijay for ₹75 million and audio/DVD rights were sold for ₹45 million.
-The filmmakers wanted to release the film on 13 January 2012, due to post production delays, the release date was postponed by a day.
+Produced on a budget of ₹ 25 crore, the filmmakers wanted to release the film on 13 January 2012, due to post production delays, the release date was postponed by a day.
 The movie released on the Pongal weekend on 14 January 2012.
 Vettai was released in 650 screens worldwide on 14 January 2012 including 300 screens in Tamil Nadu, 250 screens in the rest of India, and about a 100 screens overseas.
 Vettai sold 4.3 million tickets worldwide.

 Reception

 Critical reception

-Vettai received positive reviews.
-Behindwoods rated the film 3.5/5 and called it a "light hearted film for the holiday season".
 Sifys critic wrote: "Lingusamy's Vettai is a racy mass entertainer with all the ingredients mixed in the right proposition.
 No doubt that the director understands the pulse of the common man and has beautifully packaged it with all the essential commercial elements to suit the taste of the masses".
 Pavithra Srinivasan of Rediff gave 2.5/5 and noted: "Vettai is no classic, but it is good fun."
 The Times of India wrote: "Though there is nothing new in terms of the story or screenplay, the movie is a fun ride as long as it lasts".
-Rohit Ramachandran of Nowrunning.com rated it 3/5 stating that "Vettai is regular Kollywood stuff superiorly packaged with insurmountable energy.".
 Deccan chronicle wrote:"The first half moves fast with unlimited entertainment, while the post-interval portions falls along predicted lines and pace suffers".
 Hindu wrote:"The story isn't out of the ordinary, but Lingusamy knows where to place twists and how.
 From Run to Sandakkozhi and now to Vettai, his action ventures, with the exception of Bheema and Ji, have screenplays that sustain the interest of the viewer".
 Rachel Saltz of The New York Times wrote: "Vettai partakes of the something-for-everyone formula, mixing the serious — corruption, evil gangs and limb-threatening fights — with the less so: songs, romance and comedy.
 It entertains without breaking any new ground, though it can also surprise".